Table of Contents

 Minutes and electronic recordings

 For state public bodies, minutes of meetings must be taken and “promptly recorded.”
-The minutes are open for public inspection.
+The minutes are open for public inspection and must reflect the topic of any executive session that is held.
 C.R.S. § 24-6-402(2)(d)(I).

 For purposes of applying the minutes requirement to the General Assembly and committees of the General Assembly, a quorum must be contemporaneous.
-Senate Bill 24-157 (effective Mar.
+C.R.S. § 24-6-402(2.5)(a) (effective Mar.
 12, 2024).
-However, the minutes requirement for state public bodies in C.R.S. § 24-6-402(2)(d)(I) does not address whether a quorum is necessary.
+The minutes requirement for other state public bodies in C.R.S. § 24-6-402(2)(d)(I) does not address whether a quorum is necessary.

-Local public bodies must keep and promptly record minutes of meetings where the adoption of any policy or other formal action occurs or could occur, and the minutes are open for public inspection.
-C.R.S. § 24-6-402(2)(d)(II)Workshops or committee meetings do not necessarily require minutes.
+Local public bodies must keep and promptly record minutes of meetings where the adoption of any policy or other formal action occurs or could occur.
+The minutes are open for public inspection and must reflect the topic of any executive session that is held.
+C.R.S. § 24-6-402(2)(d)(II).
+Workshops or committee meetings do not necessarily require minutes.

 The minutes of a school board meeting at which an executive session is held must indicate each topic of the closed-door discussion and the amount of time it was discussed.
 The minutes must be posted on the board’s website no later than 10 business days after the minutes are approved by the board.
 C.R.S. § 22-32-108(5)(d).

-Public bodies must continue to electronically record open meetings if they started doing so on or after Aug.
+Public bodies must continue to electronically record “the minutes” of their open meetings if they started doing so on or after Aug.
 8, 2001.
 C.R.S. § 24-6-402(2)(d.5).
 School boards must make a recording of each regular and special meeting “at which votes are taken and recorded and shall make the recording available to the public.”
 Recordings must be kept for at least 90 days.
 C.R.S. § 22-32-108(5)(b) and C.R.S. § 22-32-108(5)(c).
 Executive sessions must be electronically recorded, except for portions that constitute privileged attorney-client communications if the government attorney so attests before the recording device is turned off or in a signed statement.
 Executive session recordings must be retained for at least 90 days and are not open for public inspection unless the public body consents or a court orders disclosure.
 C.R.S. § 24-6-402(2)(d.5) and C.R.S. § 22-32-108(5)(e).

 Executive sessions